top of page

 How Does Night Shift Work Affect Circadian Rhythms?

 Recent studies have begun to explore the impacts of night shift work on our circadian rhythms and on our overall health.
 Some studies done on mice have found that there is a higher risk of disc degeneration when the circadian rhythms were disrupted, such as occurs in shift work.
-These studies support the idea that shift work may be a contributing factor for an increased risk of developing degenerative intervertebral disc diseases (IDD) and increase the risk for low back pain.

 Are Night Shift Workers Being Left In The Dark?

-Recently data have emerged showing that prolonged intensive physical work (for 12 months) impacted circadian rhythm genes and induced IDD even in normal environments.
+Recently data have emerged showing that "prolonged intensive" physical work (for 12 months) impacted circadian rhythm genes and induced IDD even in normal environments.
 When the researchers added a light-dark cycle disruption to the working environment this effect was made even worse.

 How Can You Fix It?

-Essential workers are, well, essential.
-We rely so much on the incredible people who staff various night shift jobs around the nation and to leave them with no answers would be terrible.
 While there is no doubt that working the night shift is not ideal for your health and that it can definitely be a risk factor for many health problems, like low back pain, there are some things that night shift workers can do to try and combat these challenges.

 4 Ways To Help With Circadian Rhythm Disruption And Prevent Back Pain